openstack-archive/kloudbuster/doc/source/usage.rst

 page where you will need to enter:

    * The type of scale test (HTTP data plane or storage)
-   * The location of openrc file of the cloud under test
+   * The location of the openrc file of the cloud under test
-   * The credentials for the cloud under test
+   * The password for the cloud under test

 Interacting with the KloudBuster Server REST Interface